eggsyntax/datawalk/README.md

   m :print-saved-map   ; print the map of saved data c :print-full-cur    ; print the current data in full, without truncation
 ```

-## Fully-interactive version (Clojure-only)

-Start the fully-interactive version with `(datawalk.core/repl my-data-structure)`.
-From there, you just enter a single character followed by enter -- a number
-to drill down to a specific item in the displayed list, `b` to step back to
-where you just were, `h` for help, and so on.
-It should be extremely self-
-explanatory.

 ## Semi-interactive version (Clojure and ClojureScript)